VictorCabrejos/VictorCabrejos/README_victorcabrejos.md

-# 👋 Hi, I’m Victor Cabrejos
+# 👋 Hi, I’m Victor Cabrejos Jr.

 🎯 **Machine Learning & Generative AI Engineer in Fast Track Mode**
-I’m an educator, engineer, and AI builder based in Lima, Peru — blending software engineering best practices with fast, monetizable GenAI projects.
+I’m an educator, engineer, and AI builder based in Philadelphia, PA, USA and currently based in Lima, Peru — blending software engineering best practices with fast, monetizable GenAI projects.
 My mission is to create deployable, teachable, and scalable ML systems that bring real-world value to students, developers, and businesses.

 ---